 Rebecca serves on the NCDP State Executive Committee, and was previously WCDP’s First Vice Chair, Democratic Women of Wake County’s President, and Democratic Women of North Carolina's 2nd Vice Chair.
 She is a North Carolina native, lifelong Democrat, and longtime resident of Raleigh.
 She has served as a precinct committee member, WCDP District Coordinator for Downtown Raleigh North, and core founding member of the WCDP Voter Assistance Task Force.

-Charles Stephenson, 1st Vice Chair
+Clayton Brooks, 1st Vice Chair

 Rhonda Bond, 2nd Vice Chair